R35007/Fake-Response/README.md

 **`fakeResponse.getResponse([params])`**

-This method has been deprecated since varsion 2.2.1.
+This method has been deprecated since version 2.2.1.
 Please use the below code.

 ```js
 const { FakeResponse } = require("fake-response");